MRPHarris/SampleQueue/README.md

 #### A quick note on ASCII data types

-At present **SampleQueue** supports the Processed Excitation-Emission-Matrix (PEM) and Absorbance (ABS) ASCII .dat file types.
+At present **SampleQueue** supports the Processed Excitation-Emission-Matrix (PEM), Absorbance (ABS), and Percent Transmission (PCT) ASCII .dat file types.
 See ‘Supported file and data types’ below.
-Support for more file types will be added shortly.

 ## Using the SampleQueue package